seborama/fuego/README.md

 ## Known limitations

-- hamt.Set and hamt.Map are not ordered as per their initialisation but rather following their Hash.
-Use OrderedSet as an alternative.
-- several operations may be memory intensive or poorly performing, notably - but not limited to - in OrderedSet.
+- several operations may be memory intensive or poorly performing.